wareya/notes/offtopic/gammakit.md

 I eventually realized that this was a bad idea and slow, and (before moving to static, compile-time lexical scope) made variable accesses return an Rc<RefCell<...>> to a value.
 (In reality, it was a struct, so that there could be read-only and non-reference states, to support read-only identifiers.)

-Much later, concerned by the probably performance overhead of using RefCell, I moved to a way of returning references that utilized lifetimes to keep track of reference lifetime instead.
+Much later, concerned by the probable performance overhead of using RefCell, I moved to a way of returning references that utilized lifetimes to keep track of reference lifetime instead.
 It took a while to get working, but it works quite well, and I can't see any obvious ways to improve it any more.

 ## Basic design ideas